trendless/chtmlrelay/README.md

 - control over a domain through a DNS provider of your choice,

-- Debian 12 machine with IPV4 and preferably also IPV6 addresses and
-  reachable SMTP/SUBMISSIONS/IMAPS/HTTPS ports.
+- a remote Debian 12 machine with IPV4 and preferably also IPV6 addresses and reachable SMTP/SUBMISSIONS/IMAPS/HTTPS ports.
-  Machine needs 1GB RAM, one slow CPU and maybe 10GB storage for a few thousand active chatmail addresses, and
+  Machine needs 1GB RAM, one slow CPU and maybe 10GB storage for a few thousand active chatmail addresses,

-- a terminal window with password-less ssh root login to the domain;
+- a terminal window with password-less ssh root login to the remote machine;
   you must have set up ssh authentication and need to use an ed25519 key, due to an [upstream bug in paramiko](https://github.com/paramiko/paramiko/issues/2191);
   you also need to add your private key to the local ssh-agent,